massgov/openmass/docs/content-type-checklist.md

   - Scheduler
     - Enable scheduling of publish and unpublish for all content types unless you have a good reason not to.
 Enable "create new revision" for both.
   - Dependency options
-    - See separate documentation for the <a href="https://github.com/massgov/mass/blob/DP-9397-dm-documentation/docs/descendant-manager.md">Descendant Manager</a> to learn more about how to configure any fields that create links between content.
+    - See documentation for the <a href="descendant-manager.md">Descendant Manager</a> to learn more about how to configure any fields that create links between content.

 ### Fields

-**THIS IS SECTION OUTLINES CURRENT PRACTICE BUT IS UNDER REVIEW - check with TA's**
+**THIS IS SECTION OUTLINES CURRENT PRACTICE BUT IS UNDER REVIEW**

 - **Reuse** -- Don't re-use fields across content types unless there's a good reason to do so.
 Exceptions include:
   - the `reusable_label` field, which is reused on all the law library types (advisory, decisions, regs, rules of court, exec orders) plus forms